 Hai Di Lao is a hot pot restaurant franchise that has its main branch in China.
 A plethora of ingredients such as meat, seafood, vegetables, tofu and more are dipped into a boiling broth in this Chinese style shabu shabu cuisine.

 Hai Di Lao implements modern technology into their ordering system.
 As soon as you sit at a table, you will be given an iPad to place your order.
 You can choose the soup base, meat, vegetables and any other ingredients you wish to add to your hot pot.
 The total price of the hot pot depends on the ingredients you choose.

 There are four types of soup base to choose from – spicy mala soup with a kick of Chinese spice, mushroom soup, tomato soup, and the meaty samseontang soup broth.
-Whether to choose just one or to try out multiple broths is completely up to you.
-Once you have decided on your preferred soup, continue your order by choosing your ingredients from beef, pork, lamb, seafood, dumplings, vegetables, mushrooms, tofu, noodles, and much more.
+Once you have decided on your preferred soup base, continue your order by choosing your ingredients from beef, pork, lamb, seafood, dumplings, vegetables, mushrooms, tofu, noodles, and much more.

-You'll be surprised at Hai Di Lao's customer service as their services are as impressive as their meals.
-Not only are Chinese-speaking staff always readily available to care for the needs of flocking Chinese tourists, but they also offer shoe cleaning and nail art services for free!
+You'll be surprised at Hai Di Lao's customer service as the staff's assistance is as impressive as their meals.
+Not only are Chinese-speaking staff always readily available to care for the needs of the large number of Chinese tourists, but they also offer shoe cleaning and nail art services for free!

 * This column was last updated in December 2018, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.